 Editor in Chief

-Patrick James is Dornsife Dean’s Professor of International Relations and Director of the Center for International Studies at the University of Southern California.
+Patrick James is Dornsife Dean’s Professor of International Relations at the University of Southern California.
 He has been editor of International Studies Quarterly, Distinguished Scholar in Foreign Policy Analysis for the ISA, and Distinguished Scholar in Ethnicity, Nationalism, and Migration for ISA.
 James is the author or editor of 26 books, ranging from Rethinking Realism in International Relations: Between Tradition and Innovation to Evolutionary Theory and Ethnic Conflict to Politics and Rationality and The International Relations of Middle-earth: Learning from the Lord of the Rings.
 He has published numerous articles in journals such as European Journal of International Relations, Political Communication, Journal of Conflict Resolution, International Studies Review, Nations and Nationalism, Security Studies, and International Political Sociology.
 James is President of the Peace Science Society, 2016-17, and will be President of the International Studies Association, 2018-19.

 View a lively discussion with Editor in Chief of Oxford Bibliographies in International Relations Patrick James, as he discusses his involvement with the project and the importance of Oxford Bibliographies to students and researchers worldwide.